browser icon

 Maybe if these 550 health “experts” would spend more time with their own children and teaching them about personal responsibility and the importance of energy (caloric intake) balance and exercise as it relates to a healthy life, the next generation would be the one influencing McDonald’s future menus.

-Instead, these doctors think its a more noble use of their time to spend their days writing nonsensical letters to arguable the world’s most successful restaurant franchise of all-time by trying to turn it into a non-profit salad bar.
+Instead, these doctors think its a more noble use of their time to spend their days writing nonsensical letters to arguably the world’s most successful restaurant franchise of all-time by trying to turn it into a non-profit salad bar.